Xyresic/MKS21X-FinalProject/README.md

  - Added x and graphing to calculator portion
  - Condensed Files
  - Graph "function" will graph using an image now. :D
- - Bugs: High Power/ slope will cause dotted lines to appear
+ - Bugs: High Power/ slope will cause dotted lines to appear.

  1/16/19
   - Implemented continuous user input, more akin to an actual calculator